saharki/BE-Challenge/README.md

 For every request, the service provides each user a card out of the cards listed in "cards.json", and that card can be served only once per user.

 **The problem**:
-The problem: The current implementation is slow and inefficient, and it takes the tester program more than 10 minutes to complete a full run of a load testing cycle.
+The current implementation is slow and inefficient, and it takes the tester program more than 10 minutes to complete a full run of a load testing cycle.

 **The challenge**:
 Make the service handle higher throughput and finish quicker.